py5coding/py5book/how_tos/use_processing_libraries.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-# How to Use Processing Libaries
+# How to Use Processing Libraries

 This is an introduction to py5's integration with [Processing Libraries](https://processing.org/reference/libraries).